Gaining Familiarity

 Switching

-At first, switches can be strange and unnatural.
-The sensations are unfamiliar, be it like "waking up", a new pair of glasses, or like something intangible is sliding into place in your head.
-This can make it look strange, too - daydreamy eye-glazing, sudden adjustments in posture, wincing, and so on.
-It's not all accidental - stretching, yawning, scrunching your nose, and clearing your throat, can all help deliberately settle in a new front.
-This works because different headmates tend to utilize the body differently: posture, gait, voice, facial expressions, or even just their "resting" face.
+At first, switches can feel strange.
+The sensations are unfamiliar, be it like "waking up", a new pair of glasses, or a sliding-into-place sensation inside your head.
+They can look strange, too - daydreamy eye-glazing, sudden adjustments in posture, wincing, and so on.
+It's not necessarily accidental, mind - stretching, yawning, scrunching your nose, and clearing your throat can all help deliberately settle in a new front.
+This works because different headmates tend to utilize the body differently: posture, gait, voice, expression, or even "resting" face.

 Discovery

-New fronts and newly discovered systemhood present their own unique and at times challenging experiences.
-Being new to systemhood can make everything suddenly clumsy, messy, and distressing.
-Over time, you learn to navigate each experience, resolve early-system internal conflicts, and develop functional masking and unmasking skills to take on the outside world.
-Feeling new to a more settled system can be a bit scary too - on a rational level, you worry about existing expectations of the system, and its friends, and pushing the against normative quantity bounds.
-On a more instinctual level, the feeling of being new is texturally very strange - like tasting something you've never tasted anything like before.
-For some, that can feel good - freeing, a new experience that the system is capable of.
+Feeling new to an already settled system can be scary too.
+You naturally worry over the existing expectations of the system and its friends – and the ways you might push the boundaries of what’s acceptably normal.
+Being new feels uniquely strange, too - like tasting something you've never imagined before.
+For some, that’s a nice feeling - freeing, a new experience that the system is capable of.
 But it's intimidating, and isolating, too.
 You rely on others, within and outside the system, to accept your place in it.

 Intimacy